klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 ![0811Wallet](https://user-images.githubusercontent.com/32922423/89861019-c8b95300-dbdf-11ea-8aa6-30015a33100d.png)

-In the Wallet layer, an abstract class called `AbstractKeyring` is defined, and `SingleKeyring`, `MultipleKeyring` and `RoleBasedKeyring` are implemented by extending AbstractKeyring.
-AbstractKeyring defines abstract methods that Keyring classes must implement.
+In the Wallet layer, an abstract class `AbstractKeyring` is defined, and `SingleKeyring`, `MultipleKeyring` and `RoleBasedKeyring` are implemented by extending `AbstractKeyring`.
+The `AbstractKeyring` class defines abstract methods that Keyring classes must implement.

-`SingleKeyring` is a Keyring class that uses "only one private key", and `MultipleKeyring` is a Keyring class that uses "multiple private keys". `RoleBasedKeyring` is a Keyring class that uses "different private key(s) for each role", and the `keys` member variable is a 2D array in which keys to be used for each role are defined inside the array.
+`SingleKeyring` is a class that uses only one private key, and `MultipleKeyring` is a class that uses multiple private keys. `RoleBasedKeyring` is a class that uses different private key(s) for each role, and the `keys` member variable is a 2D array in which keys to be used for each role are defined.

-Each Keyring class uses the `PrivateKey` class, which has one private key as a member variable.
+Each keyring class uses the `PrivateKey` class, which has one private key as a member variable.

-`KeyringFactory` provides static methods for creating `SingleKeyring`, `MultipleKeyring` or `RoleBasedKeyring`.
+`KeyringFactory` provides static methods to create `SingleKeyring`, `MultipleKeyring` or `RoleBasedKeyring`.

-`MessageSigned` is a structure that contains the result of signing a message and is used as a result of the `signMessage` function.
+`MessageSigned` is a structure that contains the result of signing a message, and it is used as a result of the `signMessage` function.

 `SignatureData` is a structure that stores a signature.

 `Keystore` is a class that contains encrypted keyring.
 The internally defined value differs depending on the keystore version, see [KIP-3](./kip-3.md).

-`KeyringContainer` is an "in-memory wallet" class that manages Keyring instances.
-Manage the Keyring instance using the address as the key value.
+`KeyringContainer` is an "in-memory wallet" class that manages keyring instances.
+It manages the keyring instances based on their addresses.

 #### PrivateKey

 `PrivateKey` is a class that contains a private key string.
-The private key to be used for each role in Keyring is defined as this `PrivateKey` instance.

 ##### Variable description